whimtrip/jwht-htmltopojo/README.md

     deserialization and must return an object whose type converts back to the field's type.

-An HTML deserializer can only be used on simple fields (Integer, Long, Double, Float, String, Boolean, Date, Element) or on list of simple elements fields.
-Otherwise it won't get called.
+An HTML deserializer can only be used for pre-conversion on simple fields (Integer, Long, Double, Float, String, Boolean, Date, Element) or on list of simple elements fields.
+It will only get called on other field types if postConvert = true.

 To use an Html Deserializer on one of your fields, you should process as following :